Compiling a Custom Linux Kernel

 - "Do you pine for the nice days of Minix-1.1, when men were men and wrote their own device drivers?" - Linus Torvalds.
 Here's your chance to do just that!
 A detailed tutorial on how to write device drivers like kernel developers.
 (2006)

-KGDB: Linux Kernel Source Level Debugger
+KGDB and KDB Wiki - Linux Kernel Source Level Debugger

 KVM: Kernel-based Virtual Machine for Linux